 Is Bridge a sport for VAT purposes?
 The ECJ’s decision in English Bridge Union v.
 HMRCPrint publication

 This article was written for and first published by LawInSport.
-The full article is available to view here.

 Is it sport if I’m not out of breath?